scalatra/scalatra-website/guides/deployment/configuration.md

 }
 ```

-#### Setting init params
+#### Init params

-You can also set init params in the Scalatra bootstrap file.
+You can set init params in the Scalatra bootstrap file.
 For instance, you
 can set the `org.scalatra.environment` init parameter to set the application
 environment: